(This feature is only available in NVivo installations with coding enhancements enabled.)

 Text analytics is a complex process—human perception of sentiment is always going to be more accurate.

-Select multiple files, nodes or cases and use the Auto Code Wizard to produce results.
-A node matrix is created, and content is coded to sentiment nodes.
+Select multiple files, codes or cases and use the Autocode Wizard to produce results.
+A coding matrix is created, and content is coded to sentiment codes.

 NVivo searches for expressions of sentiment in the content.